-His contribution to these fields was acknowledged with his appointment as the UNMC Director of Performing Arts.
+His contribution to these fields was acknowledged with his appointment as the UNM Director of Performing Arts.

 In terms of research, Dr Camacho is one of the leading voices in the defense of Spanish quintessential operatic genre, zarzuela, as a valid platform for contemporary practitioners.
 As a composer and an academic, he has contributed to the genre with several works, which has been presented internationally in the UK, Spain, Sweden and Malaysia.
 He is currently leading, in collaboration with his homologues at the University of Nottingham UK campus, a multidisciplinary research project on Zarzuela and emigration.
-He is also an advocate for the development of the study and practice of Chinese Orchestra works in Malaysia, and their integration with Western orchestral practices, area to which he has contributed with several compositions, arrangements and orchestrations, including his latest suite for Chinese Orchestra Discerning Spain (2017).
+He is also an advocate for the development of the study and practice of Chinese Orchestra works in Malaysia, and their integration with Western orchestral practices, area to which he has contributed with several compositions, arrangements and orchestrations, including the suite for Chinese Orchestra Discerning Spain (2017), or his latest work From the Island, presented at the contemporary music festival Crosscurrents and Nodes, in Örebro, Sweden, 2019.

 He is currently developing educational opportunities for FASS students in the field of Performing Arts.
 One of the first tangible outcomes in this area was the design and delivery of Global Music… read more